Send the link below via email or IMCopy

 Modern Scientists talk about waves of sound and light & the "smell" of food appears to emanate from the physical nature of the food.

 1. Hobbes takes an Atomistic view of the universe.
-He claims that all there is in the universe is atoms in motion.
+He claims all that exists in the universe are atoms in motion.

 "The Consciousness Objection"